 The process of abstracting information through quantification obscures the biases, assumptions, and uncertainties involved in the production of numbers.
 This makes numbers appear more certain and robust (Anderson and Fienberg 1999; Desrosières 1998) and concentrates authority to entities that have access to and control over numbers.

 Attempts to describe the social world through quantification affect both “experts” and the people being measured.
 Because of their portability across distance and discipline numbers link users with shared investments (Latour 1987) and focus or shift authority (Espeland and Vannebo 2007).
 Numbers have perhaps an even greater effect on the entities being measured.
 Numbers can create or reproduce social boundaries (Igo 2007; Lamont and Molnár 2002) and play a significant role in constructing the categories we use to think about humans, a process Hacking (1999) calls “making up people.”
-Through the process of describing the population, numbers also have the power to shape the behavior of individuals and institutions by defining what it normal or appropriate, and by identifying which groups of people should be subject to intervention by experts (Espeland and Stevens 2008:414).
+Through the process of describing the population, numbers also have the power to shape the behavior of individuals and institutions by defining what is normal or appropriate, and by identifying which groups of people should be subject to intervention by experts (Espeland and Stevens 2008:414).
 Depending on the social consequences of indicators, they also shape behavior by introducing competition and forcing actors to conform to the behavior of their fellow actors (Espeland and Sauder 2012).
 With these effects in mind, we can see that quantification is a political act that intervenes in the social world by causing people to think and act differently.
 Through numbers experts insert themselves into social problems, asserting authority to measure, sort and govern the objects of measurement.

 Measurement and Disability